mikicoding/node-rest-auth-arangodb/README.md

 # node-rest-auth-arangodb

-Creating API with JWT user authentication using:
+An API with JWT user authentication.

+Built with:
 * Nodejs
 * Express
 * JWT